Neon room at Bicycle Heaven in Pittsburgh

 1. Go back in time at The Carnegie Museum of Natural History

-Dinosaur exhibit at The Carnegie Museum of Natural History in Pittsburgh
+Dinosaur at the Carnegie Museum of Natural History

-Note: Bank of America members get in free (as part of Museums on Us), the first full weekend of each month!
+Note: Bank of America members get in free (as part of the Museums on Us program), the first full weekend of each month!
+Each person in your party needs to show their card and photo ID.

 2. Be wowed at The Carnegie Museum of Art